SwanHubX/SwanLab-Docs/en/examples/robot/lerobot-guide.md

     --teleop.id=my_blue_leader_arm
 ```

-Make sure to modify the `--robot.port`, `--robot.id`, `--teleop.port`, and `--teleop.id` parameters above.
+Make sure to replace `--robot.port`, `--robot.id`, `--teleop.port`, and `--teleop.id` with your own settings.

-After running the script, you will usually be asked to re-calibrate the follower arm (SO101Follower).
-The output will be as follows:
+After running the script, you might be prompted to recalibrate the follower arm (SO101Follower):

 ```bash
 Move my_red_robot_arm SO101Follower to the middle of its range of motion and press ENTER....